hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ### 2. Download the Toolkit Repository

-Create a working directory for the workflow of Intel® Recsys Toolkit and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.
+Create a working directory for the example workflow of Intel® Recsys Toolkit and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.
 Intel® Recsys Toolkit is included in the BigDL project and this step downloads the example scripts in BigDL to demonstrate the toolkit.